-Earthworks and other defence systems surrounded an area of some 120 sq km supplied by ingenious irrigation and agricultural systems which can still be seen today.
+Earthworks and other defense systems surrounded an area of some 120 sq km supplied by ingenious irrigation and agricultural systems which can still be seen today.

-Today, Tikal National Park is a UNESCO World Heritage Site and is accessible via a short, 1-hour flight from Guatemala City followed by a 1-hour shuttle ride that puts you right in the middle of the national park for two days of exploring.
+Today, Tikal National Park is a UNESCO World Heritage Site and is accessible via a short, 1-hour flight from Guatemala City followed by a 1-hour shuttle ride to the park.
 In short, Tikal is a must-see destination for anyone visiting Guatemala.
-Join us!